rawatabhinav368/Supply-Chain-Management-Dashboard/README.md

 Overview
 The Supply Chain Management Dashboard is a Python-based analytics project that focuses on analyzing product performance and supply chain efficiency for a Fashion and Beauty startup specializing in makeup products.
 This project leverages data manipulation and visualization libraries to provide insights for data-driven decision-making.

-Tools and Technologies
+Tools and Technologies:
-Python
+Python,
-Pandas
+Pandas,
-Matplotlib
+Matplotlib,
-Seaborn
+Seaborn,
-Jupyter Notebook
+Jupyter Notebook,
-Project Difficulty Level - Intermediate
+Project Difficulty Level - Intermediate,
 Dataset

 About the Dataset
 Supply chain analytics is essential for effective decision-making across various industries, including manufacturing, retail, healthcare, and logistics.
 This dataset includes information related to the movement of makeup products from suppliers to customers.

 Below are the features included in the dataset:
-Product Type
+Product Type,
-SKU
+SKU,
-Price
+Price,
-Availability
+Availability,
-Number of Products Sold
+Number of Products Sold,
-Revenue Generated
+Revenue Generated,
-Customer Demographics
+Customer Demographics,
-Stock Levels
+Stock Levels,
-Lead Times
+Lead Times,
-Order Quantities
+Order Quantities,
-Shipping Times
+Shipping Times,
-Shipping Carriers
+Shipping Carriers,
-Shipping Costs
+Shipping Costs,
-Supplier Name
+Supplier Name,
-Location
+Location,
-Production Volumes
+Production Volumes,
-Manufacturing Lead Time
+Manufacturing Lead Time,
-Manufacturing Costs
+Manufacturing Costs,
-Inspection Results
+Inspection Results,
-Defect Rates
+Defect Rates,
-Transportation Modes
+Transportation Modes,
-Routes
+Routes,
-Costs
+Costs.

 # Task: Analyze Product Performance and Supply Chain Efficiency
 1. Dataset Preparation